-I?ve never shot anything more than driven pheasants and want to make the most of my chances.
-What advice can you give me?
+Q: I’m a complete novice when it comes to driven grouse shooting.
+I’ve never shot anything more than driven pheasant before.
+I want to make the most of my chances on the grouse moor so what advice can you give me?

-Third: Don?t take your eyes off the bird you?ve picked by suddenly switching to another in the covey.
+- Don’t take your eyes off the bird you’ve picked and suddenly switch to another.

-As soon as it crosses your 60 yard marker, get on the trigger – the bird will hit the shot pattern about 40 yards out.
+- As soon as the bird crosses your 60 yard marker, get on the trigger – the bird will hit the shot pattern about 40 yards out.

-Four: Always shoot in front and NEVER swing through the line; if you do decide to take a bird behind (and only if it?s safe to do so), remove the gun from your shoulder, drop the stock and raise those muzzles skyward as you turn.
+- Always shoot in front and NEVER swing through the line; if you do decide to take a bird behind (and only if it’s safe to do so), remove the gun from your shoulder, drop the stock and raise those muzzles skyward as you turn.

 - With feet firmly in place, put the bead on your intended target, swing and fire.

 In addition, Patrick Galbraith, editor of Shooting Times, advises: “If you don’t have a loader, mark your birds down (that is, remember where they fall).”